russellgoldman/web-app-demo-backend/README.md

 This command will boot up the following services (as defined in `docker/compose/docker-compose.dev.yaml`):
 - FastAPI Backend Server
+- Microsoft SQL Server
+- Flyway Migration Server
+    - Used to migrate SQL files in the `src/db/mssql/migrations` folder by version number

 ### View Environment Logs
 To view the logs of the running development environment, please run `make dev-logs`.